 - CCS graduates account for 60% of Chrysler Design: the entire design team for the 2014 Chrysler 200, Jeep Renegade and Jeep Cherokee was also Team CCS.

 - The heads of design at Toyota Motor Corporation's North American Design Studio, Kia America and Nissan Design Europe are all graduates of CCS.

 - Nearly all the designers at Volvo Heavy Truck are—you got it—CCS alumni.

 - CCS grads are key designers at power sports company studios, including Bombardier in Quebec, Eric Buell Racing in the United States, and KTM in Austria.

-- Edward Welburn, GM’s Vice President for Global Design sits on our Board of Trustees (CCS's governing board) with alumnus Ralph Gilles, President and CEO of the SRT Brand and Senior Vice President of Design and Jim Farley, Executive VP of Global Marketing, Sales and Service, Ford Motor Company and Lincoln.
-Ed, Ralph and Jim all keep a close watch on the quality of CCS's Transportation Design program.
+- Edward Welburn, GM’s Vice President for Global Design sits on our Board of Trustees (CCS's governing board) with alumnus Ralph Gilles, President and CEO of the SRT Brand.
+Ed and Ralph keep a close watch on the quality of CCS's Transportation Design program.